 The Company measures the cost of services received in exchange for an award of equity instruments based on the fair value of the award.
-For employees, the fair value of the award is measured on the grant date and for non-employees, the fair value of the award is generally re-measured on vesting dates and interim financial reporting dates until the service period is complete.
-The fair value amount is then recognized over the period during which services are required to be provided in exchange for the award, usually the vesting period.
-Awards granted to directors are treated on the same basis as awards granted to employees.
-Upon the exercise of an option, the Company issues new shares of common stock out of its authorized shares.
+The fair value of the award is measured on the grant date and the fair value amount is then recognized over the period during which services are required to be provided in exchange for the award, usually the vesting period.
+Upon the exercise of an option, the Company issues new shares of common stock out of the shares reserved for issuance under its equity plans.